Last updated: 14 October 2014

 The 69th Regiment was formed by redesignating the 2nd Battalion of the 24th Regiment of Foot in 1758.
 The early 1760s saw it take part in two amphibious landings at Belleisle off the west French coast and Martinique in the West Indies, though its successor regiment only gained battle honours for these two actions in the 20th century.
 In 1782 the regiment was assigned South Lincolnshire as its county title.

-The unit’s naval connection continued at the Battle of Cape St Vincent in February 1797, when a detachment of 64 men from the regiment were serving as marines on board HMS ‘Agamemnon’, whose captain was then Horatio Nelson.
-They helped him board and capture two Spanish ships, in recognition of which the unit’s successor regiment was awarded the battle honour Cape St Vincent in 1891 and a naval crown in 1909.
+The unit’s naval connection continued at the Battle of Cape St Vincent in February 1797, when a detachment of 64 men from the regiment were serving as marines on board HMS ‘Captain’.
+During this engagement they helped Commodore Horatio Nelson board and capture two Spanish ships.
+In recognition of this, the unit’s successor regiment was awarded the battle honour Cape St Vincent in 1891 and a naval crown in 1909.
 The rest of the regiment had deployed to St Domingo in the West Indies the previous year, but lost over 900 officers and men to disease and was pulled out in 1798.

 It was dissolved in 1816 and its men were sent to reinforce the 1st Battalion, which was still in the Far East.
 There the regiment continued to fight in the Maratha Wars until 1826 before being switched to garrison duty in England, the West Indies and Canada.